 To perform well in a call center/customer care center, employees must possess some very special competencies or capacities/abilities to perform required job tasks.
 Because of the specific requirements of the job, organizations must look for candidates possessing many of these typical customer contact representative competencies as possible.
 It is essential that call center/customer care center personnel have strong interpersonal communication skills, be organized, able to problem solve, and have a strong sense of the importance of their function as the “face” of the organization.

 The following are some common competencies that employers look for in applicants desiring to work in a call center/customer care center.
-These are listed in alphabetical order and vary in importance depending on organizational mission.
+These are listed in alphabetical order and vary in importance depending on the organizational mission.

 Business acumen.
-An understanding of the relationship between their jobs and how the they impact the business and customers.
+An understanding of the relationship between their jobs and how they impact the business and customers.

 Contact management.
-Ability to control a customer interaction once they contact the representative through a variety of assigned technology.
+Ability to control customer interaction once they contact the representative through a variety of assigned technology.

 Change management.
 Ability to adapt to and handle changing situations and customer and business environments.